netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

         null=True
     )
 ```

+:green_circle: **Tip:** Whereas `CASCADE` automatically deletes child objects, `PROTECT` prevents the deletion of the parent option if any child objects exist.

 Notice above that we've defined `related_name='+'`.
 This tells Django not to create a reverse relationship from the `Prefix` model to the `AccessListRule` model, because it wouldn't be very useful.